Zoe Bingley-Pullin’s guide to eating right for race day

 “As a nutritionist, I am passionate about educating and encouraging others to create a healthy foundation and positive frame of mind so they can tackle anything that life throws their way,” she says.

-“My training for City2Surf will involve running a few times per week, including beach runs to build up my endurance.
+“My training involved running a few times per week, including beach runs to build up my endurance.
 I will combine this with Pilates to help strengthen my muscles.
 Diet wise, I will focus on eating a wide range of healthy complex carbs at each meal to help refuel and give my body the necessary energy to support me during my training sessions.”

-As a special treat, she shares her top nutrition tips to help you get the most out of your City2Surf training by eating right.
+As a special treat, she shares her top nutrition tips to help you get the most out of your running training by eating right.

 Berries in a glass of water